szypkiwonsz/Tinder-Bot/README.md

 Google Chrome

 ```
-Update to the lates version or get the current one from - https://www.google.com/chrome/
+Update to the latest version or get the current one from - https://www.google.com/chrome/
 ```
 ---